Aller au contenu

 Frequently asked questions

-Everything you need to know about our clinical care service for former military personnel, first responders and their loved ones in Quebec.
+Everything you need to know about our clinical care service for veterans, first responders, and their loved ones in Quebec.

 Is this service reserved exclusively for veterans?

-No. The service is offered primarily to former members of the Canadian Armed Forces, but is also accessible to anyone who has served in a uniformed force - police, firefighters, peace officers - or who is living with physical or mental after-effects related to a professional commitment.
-Spouses and caregivers can also benefit from clinical support.
+No. The service is offered primarily to former members of the Canadian Armed Forces, but it is also available to anyone who has served in a uniformed body – police officers, firefighters, peace officers – or is living with physical or mental aftereffects related to professional service.
+Spouses and close caregivers can also receive clinical support within this framework.

 Do I need a medical prescription to access the service?

-No. The initial assessment can be carried out by a nurse clinician without a prescription.
-If a diagnosis, prescription or medical follow-up is required following the assessment, a clinic physician will intervene to ensure complete management - in person or via teleconsultation.
+No. The initial assessment can be performed by a clinical nurse practitioner without a prescription.
+If a diagnosis, prescription, or medical follow-up is required following the assessment, a doctor from the clinic will be involved to ensure complete care—in person or via telemedicine.

 Is the service recognized by Veterans Affairs Canada (VAC)?

-Yes, in many cases.
-Assessment and certain treatments may be eligible for reimbursement through VAC, depending on the conditions and prior authorizations applicable to each case.
-We can work with VAC to produce the required documentation to support your claim.
-For details on your specific situation, please contact us directly.
+Yes, in several cases.
+Assessment and certain treatments may be eligible for reimbursement through ACC, subject to the applicable conditions and prior authorizations for each case.
+We can collaborate with ACC stakeholders to produce the required documentation and support your claim for benefits.
+For details specific to your situation, please contact us directly.

 How does the first meeting go?

-A member of our team will schedule a home visit or introductory call according to your preferences.
-The assessment is conducted by an experienced nurse clinician, trained in the military context.
-A medical consultation can be promptly initiated if the need is identified.
-A personalized care plan is then proposed, adjustable according to the patient's evolving needs.
+A member of our team will schedule an in-home visit or introductory call, depending on your preference.
+The assessment will be conducted by an experienced clinical nurse, trained in military settings.
+A medical consultation can be initiated quickly if the need is identified.
+A personalized care plan will then be proposed, adjustable according to the patient's evolving needs.

 Is PTSD treated in this department?

-Yes, post-traumatic stress disorder (PTSD) is one of the most frequently encountered conditions among former military personnel and first responders.
-Our team carries out the initial clinical assessment, provides psychological support and coordinates referrals to specialized trauma resources when required.
-Our approach is confidential and non-judgmental, and takes into account the patient's operational context.
+Yes.
+Post-traumatic stress disorder (PTSD) is one of the most frequently encountered conditions among former military personnel and first responders.
+Our team conducts the initial clinical assessment, provides psychological support, and coordinates referrals to specialized trauma resources when required.
+The approach is confidential, non-judgmental, and takes into account the patient's operational context.

-Face-to-face care is currently offered in and around the Greater Montreal area.
-For veterans living in other regions of Quebec, structured follow-up is available via telemedicine, combined with local clinical partners for on-site intervention when required.
-Contact us to find out what coverage is available where you live.
+In-person care is currently offered in the greater Montreal area and its surroundings.
+For veterans residing in other regions of Quebec, structured follow-up is possible through telemedicine, combined with local clinical partners for field intervention when required.
+Contact us to verify the coverage available according to your place of residence.

 Is the service covered by RAMQ?

-Some elements of the service are covered by RAMQ, notably medical consultations.
-Other components - such as specialized nursing care, clinical assessment and non-medical mental health accompaniment - may be eligible for reimbursement by VAC or certain private insurance plans.
-For details, depending on your situation, consult the Fees section or contact the clinic directly.
+Certain elements of the service are covered by the RAMQ, including medical consultations.
+Other components—such as specialized nursing care, clinical assessment, and non-medical mental health support—may be eligible for reimbursement by ACC or certain private insurance plans.
+For details specific to your situation, consult the Pricing section or contact the clinic directly.

 Is the service confidential?

-Yes, all exchanges are strictly confidential and protected in accordance with confidentiality standards applicable in Quebec and the professional obligations of health orders.
-No information is transmitted to a third party - including VAC, family or the Armed Forces - without the patient's explicit consent, except in the event of a medical emergency or if required by law.
+Yes.
+All exchanges are strictly confidential and protected in accordance with applicable Quebec privacy standards and the professional obligations of health professional orders.
+No information is shared with a third party—including Veterans Affairs Canada, family, or the Canadian Armed Forces—without the patient's explicit consent, except in cases of medical emergency or when required by law.

 Can this service be combined with other treatments at the clinic?

-Yes, clinical support for veterans can be integrated with other Omicron Clinic services, depending on the needs identified during the assessment: wound care, home nursing, blood sampling, chronic disease management, remote UVO monitoring, telemedicine, ADL support or cardiovascular assessment.
-This integration enables comprehensive, coordinated care.
+Yes.
+Clinical support for veterans can be integrated into other services at the Omicron Clinic based on needs identified during the assessment: wound care, home nursing care, blood draws, chronic disease management, remote remote patient monitoring, telemedicine, ADL support, or cardiovascular assessment.
+This integration allows for comprehensive and coordinated care.

 Can retired firefighters and police officers access this service?

-Yes, the service is open to anyone who has served in a uniformed force, including retired police officers, firefighters and peace officers who are living with career-related physical or mental scars.
-The realities of first-response operational work share many similarities with the military experience: exposure to trauma, chronic pain, PTSD and difficult career transitions.
+Yes.
+The service is for anyone who has served in a uniformed corps, including retired police officers, firefighters, and peace officers living with physical or mental impairments related to their careers.
+The realities of frontline operational work share several commonalities with military experience: exposure to trauma, chronic pain, PTSD, and difficult career transitions.

 Skip to content